 The keyboard comes in a speckled and non-speckled design, but we expect our review to be valid for both as the differences only seem to be aesthetic.
 We reviewed the non-speckled model.

 The Logitech K780 is a very versatile keyboard.
 It's a decent keyboard overall but shines when you pair it to a desktop setup by using a tablet.
 You can easily switch between three devices connected and the scissor switches offer a nice overall typing experience, but won't satisfy gamers.
+For other options, check out our recommendations for the best keyboards for iPad, the best wireless keyboards, and the best keyboards for writers.

 The Logitech K780 is better than the Logitech K380.
 The K780 has a build quality that feels more durable, and it provides a better typing experience with its scissor switches.
 The K780 can pair to devices using Bluetooth or a unifying USB receiver, and it has a cradle for mobile devices.
 Also, the K780 has better compatibility with macOS, but the K380's smaller size makes it more portable.